krzhu/krzhu.github.io/_pages/cv.md

 ------
 * Ph.D.
 The University of Texas at Austin, TX,  2022 (expected)
   * ECE
 * B.S.
-University of Wisconsin-Madison, WI  2016
+University of Wisconsin-Madison, WI, 2016
   * EE
   * Graduated with the highest distinction